What You Need to Know About the MLS Schedule Change

 How will the league initially make this transition?

-The league will host an abbreviated 2027 season that would include 14 regular-season games played between February and May, with the Audi MLS Cup Playoffs played during the month of May 2027.
-This abbreviated season would still have the full weight of a Supporters’ Shield trophy, MLS Cup, and Concacaf Champions Cup qualification on the line.
+As part of a one-time transition plan, MLS will host a Sprint Season at the beginning of 2027 that will include 14 regular-season games played between February and May, with the Audi MLS Cup Playoffs played during the month of May 2027.
+This abbreviated season will still have the full weight of an MLS Cup and Concacaf Champions Cup qualification on the line.
+You can find additional details about the Sprint Season here.

-From there, the league would break until the middle of July 2027, at which point they would kick off the new calendar format, featuring 34 regular-season games played between July of 2027 and April of 2028, with the Audi MLS Cup Playoffs being played in the month of June 2028.
+From there, the league will break until the middle of July 2027, at which point they will kick off the new calendar format, featuring 34 regular-season games played between July of 2027 and April of 2028, with the Audi MLS Cup Playoffs being played in the month of May 2028.

 Will MNUFC host home games at Allianz Field during the winter?